Minimum Reload Cost Cycle Cover in Complete Graphs: MinRC3 in Complete Graphs

-\begin{corollary} Except possibly $K_4$, a complete graph $K_{n}$ with an equitable $2$-edge-coloring has a monochromatic cycle cover in a single color with at most two cycles.
-In particular, such a graph contains two cycles of the same size and the same color, or a monochromatic Hamiltonian cycle. \end{corollary}
+\begin{theorem} For $n \geq 5$, a complete graph $K_{n}$ with an equitable $2$-edge-coloring has a monochromatic cycle cover in a single color with at most two cycles.
+In particular, such a graph contains two cycles of the same size and the same color, or a monochromatic Hamiltonian cycle. \end{theorem}

-Therefore, we obtain the first main theorem of this section as follows:
+By Theorem \ref{combo}, we obtain the first main result of this section as follows: